AhmedElsherbini/Filter_SDF_files.R/README.md

 1.Download the R file on your machine and open it in R studio.

-2.Modify every path_of_file to your directory path and the names of the files to your file.
+2.Modify every path_of_file to your directory path and the names of the files to your files.

 3.Choose the paramter (in my case it was the bacterial species) you want to filter your data for is present or not (type prop$).